Is your Coggins legit?

-Williams sent a fake Coggins copy with the horse he sold, but told the purchaser he grabbed it by mistake.
+Williams sent a fake Coggins copy with the horse he sold, although told the horse buyer he grabbed it by mistake.
 Williams promised he would mail the original, according to the victim.
 The cowboy reportedly became unhappy with the horse after a few days and tried to reach Williams — who never responded.

 The victim eventually obtained the original Coggins from the Louisiana veterinarian that pulled the horse’s blood.
 The copy and original did not match in 15 places, including gender and owner.

-Williams failed to appear in court, but was arrested by Louisiana state police after the judge issued a no bond bench warrant.
+Williams failed to appear in court.
+He was arrested by Louisiana state police after the judge issued a no bond bench warrant.

 “With this sentence we helped to remove from society a man who has scammed countless number of victims in Texas and across multiple other states,” said Upshur County District Attorney Billy Byrd.